Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 Vector databases: when you actually need one

-If your knowledge base outgrows plain markdown traversal, here is what the community is actually using:
+If the knowledge base outgrows plain markdown traversal, here is what I have evaluated:

 Qdrant — works well at scale, good performance on large datasets.
-Recommended for production use cases where you have significant data volume.
+My pick for production use cases with significant data volume.

 ChromaDB — good for in-memory work and smaller setups.
 Easier to get running locally.

 pgvector — a PostgreSQL extension that adds vector search.
-If you already have Postgres, this is worth trying before adopting a dedicated vector database.
-Less operational overhead.
+If you already have Postgres, try this before adopting a dedicated vector database.
+Much less operational overhead.

-Pinecone — managed, popular, the one most people have heard of.
-Worth evaluating if you want to avoid running your own infrastructure.
+Pinecone — managed, popular, worth evaluating if you want to avoid running your own infrastructure.

-VoyageAI — embedding-focused, less of a full database, more of a retrieval API layer.
+VoyageAI — embedding-focused, more of a retrieval API layer than a full database.

-FAISS / Neo4j — FAISS for pure similarity search at scale; Neo4j if your knowledge actually has graph structure (relationships matter, not just content similarity).
+FAISS / Neo4j — FAISS for pure similarity search at scale; Neo4j if your knowledge has real graph structure where relationships matter more than content similarity.

-One dissenting view worth noting: some argue that file-based search with grep is actually better than vector search for code and documentation.
+One thing I keep coming back to: file-based search with grep is actually better than vector search for code and documentation.
 LLMs know how to write good grep queries.
 They are less good at formulating vector search queries and interpreting ranked results.
-The recommendation: use vector databases for accumulated personal content and media; use file-based search for code and structured documentation.
+My rule of thumb: use vector databases for accumulated personal content and media; use file-based search for code and structured documentation.

 Local LLMs: viable, with trade-offs

-Several people in the discussion are running fully local models to avoid subscription costs and keep everything on their own infrastructure.
+I have spent time running fully local models to avoid subscription costs and keep everything on my own infrastructure.

 Qwen 3.6 35B a3b is a current favourite — runs on 8GB VRAM, manageable RAM requirements.
-Capable enough for agent work, though slower (one person mentioned 40-minute task runs as acceptable).
+Capable enough for agent work, though slower (40-minute task runs are acceptable for my use case).

 Google recently released turboquant, a technique that significantly reduces VRAM/RAM usage for KV cache — worth watching if you are running larger models locally.